ales27pm/nexus-smart-ai-assistant/README.md

 ### **iOS Simulator / Android Emulator**

-This project is configured to use **Expo Development Builds** instead of Expo Go so native modules and config plugins always match your runtime.
+This project is configured to use **Expo Development Builds** instead of Expo Go, so native modules and config plugins always match your runtime.

 If you have XCode (iOS) or Android Studio installed: